6 AdWords Tips for Small Business Owners - Jobidea24 - Jobidea24 - Learn Everyday New

 4. Ad Extension

-For most eCommerce sites, the most important type of ad extension is product extensions, which display images, titles, and prices for related products based on your Google Merchant Center account.
+The most critical type of ad extension for most eCommerce sites is product extensions, which display images, titles, and prices for related products based on your Google Merchant Center account.
 But depending on your specific business, seller ratings, ad site links, and call extensions are also worth trying.
 (If you're new to ad extensions, check out the Google AdWords Help Center page for a quick overview.)

 5. Custom landing pages

-For each ad group, it's a good idea to choose a landing page specifically for a) that group of keywords and b) your ad copy.
+It's a good idea for each ad group to choose a landing page specifically for a) that group of keywords and b) your ad copy.

 In other words, if you're running an AdWords campaign for an eCommerce website and pointing all of your ads to the home page, you're doing it wrong.